Ascyt/Unity-Camera-Movement-Template/README.md

 ## Features

+If you hold Alt while doing any of the following movements, they will be more precise.

 ### Movement

 You can move the camera using WASD and QA, or the arrow keys and shift and control.
 You can also use the mouse wheel to move the camera forwards and backwards, or left and right if you're able to scroll vertically.